 Tilaustuote.
 Toimitus 2-3 viikkoa.

-The B-17E/F was powered by 4 × Wright R-1820 “Cyclone” turbocharged radial engines that were constantly updated over the service life of the B-17, and also carried 11 x .50cal M2 Browning machine guns, with a twelfth being sometimes fitted in the glass nose.
+The B-17G was powered by 4 x Wright R-1820-97 "Cyclone" 1200hp turbocharged radial engines that were constantly uprated over the service life of the B-17, and it also carried 13 x 0.5cal M2 Browning machine guns.
+A typical long-range mission would see the B-17G carry around 4,500lbs of bombs.
 Wingspan was 103ft 9in, with a length of 74ft 4in.
-A crew of 10 was typically carried by the B-17.
+A Crew of 10 was typically carried by all variants of the B-17G.

 - Tuotemerkit Hong Kong Model